Determinantal conditions for homomorphic sensing: Introduction

 \section{Introduction}

-In a fascinating line of research in signal processing termed \emph{unlabeled sensing}, it has been recently established that uniquely recovering a signal from shuffled and subsampled measurements is possible as long as the number of measurements is at least twice the intrinsic dimension of the signal \citep{unnikrishnan2018unlabeled}.
-In abstract terms, this says that if $V$ is a general $n$-dimensional linear subspace of $\Re^m$, for some $m \ge 2n$, $\pi_1,\pi_2$ permutations on the $m$ coordinates of $\Re^m$ and $\rho_1,\rho_2$ coordinate projections viewed as endomorphisms, then $\rho_1 \pi_1(v_1) = \rho_2 \pi_2(v_2)$ implies $v_1=v_2$ whenever $v_1,v_2 \in V$, providing that each $\rho_i$ preserves at least $2n$ coordinates.
+In a fascinating line of research in signal processing termed \emph{unlabeled sensing}, it has been recently established that uniquely recovering a signal from shuffled and subsampled measurements is possible as long as the number of measurements is at least twice the intrinsic dimension of the signal \citep{unnikrishnan2018unlabeled}, while the source generating the signal is sufficiently exciting.
+In abstract terms, this says that if $V$ is a general\footnote{The attribute \emph{general} is used in the algebraic geometry sense, to indicate that the claimed property is true for every $V$ on a dense open set of the Grassmannian.} $n$-dimensional linear subspace of $\Re^m$, for some $m \ge 2n$, $\pi_1,\pi_2$ permutations on the $m$ coordinates of $\Re^m$ and $\rho_1,\rho_2$ coordinate projections viewed as endomorphisms, then $\rho_1 \pi_1(v_1) = \rho_2 \pi_2(v_2)$ implies $v_1=v_2$ whenever $v_1,v_2 \in V$, providing that each $\rho_i$ preserves at least $2n$ coordinates.
 A similar phenomenon has been identified in real phase retrieval \citep{lv2018real, han2018recovery}.
 In both cases the proofs involve lengthy combinatorial arguments which show that certain determinants do not vanish.
-In this paper we study a general form of this problem that may very well go under the name \emph{homomorphic sensing}.
+In this paper we provide an abstract justification for this phenomenon, that may very well go under the name \emph{homomorphic sensing}.